lincolnlychan/physicalmediaguide/README.md

 If you are buying brand new, buy Blu-Ray or 4K Blu-Ray based on your perference and budget, and avoid buying brand new DVDs at all cost unless films and TV Shows/TV series or their special features are only on DVD, or films and TV Shows/TV series are filmed in 480p/SD, or they are really cheap.

 ### Format Selection
-This is based on the assumption that you are choosing from second hand DVD, Blu-Rays and 4K Blu-Rays

 TLDR(have budget): Blu-Rays > 4K Blu-Rays